-- 18. There are two types of restrictions regarding the underlying market that can be identified: - i.
-Production restrictions: can have its origin in malfunctions or equipment maintenance of the centres where the energy is produced, or a fail into the provisioning of the primary energy (fuel, water, wind, solar radiation).

-The existing reserves in Portugal and Spain as well as its monitoring at a national level by the respective entities allows to conclude that any production restriction may be overcome using alternative means.

-- ii.
-Transportation restrictions: this situation is similar to the productions as the networks that give support to the market are planned and executed with redundancy criteria, which allows the reduction of the impact to a minimum level when an element is withdrawn due to an accident. - 19.
-The production of electricity is heavily linked to seasonality elements due to the mix of production in the Iberian zone, where the hydroelectric and wind power have a considerable share in the production of electricity in both countries.
-In Spain, in the year 2016, the structure was: In Spain, in the year of 2016, the structure was 38,9% fossil (coal and natural gas), 21,4% Nuclear, 24,8% renewable energy and 14,9% hydroelectric power.
-In Portugal: 42,2% fossil, 29,8% hydroelectric power and 28% renewable energy. - 20.
+- 17. There are two types of restrictions regarding the underlying market that can be identified: - i.
+Production restrictions: can have its origin in malfunctions or equipment maintenance of the centres where the energy is produced, or a fail into the provisioning of the primary energy (fuel, water, wind, solar radiation). - The existing reserves in Portugal and Spain as well as its monitoring at a national level by the respective entities allows to conclude that any production restriction may be overcome using alternative means. - ii.
+Transportation restrictions: this situation is similar to the productions as the networks that give support to the market are planned and executed with redundancy criteria, which allows the reduction of the impact to a minimum level when an element is withdrawn due to an accident. - 18.
 Upon the foundation of MIBEL, OMIP was assigned as the electricity derivatives market.
-OMIP manages the regulated market "OMIP Derivatives Market" "Mercado de Derivados do OMIP", where the following financial instruments are listed in what concerns to SPEL Base underlying: - MIBEL SPEL Base Future contracts, reference price on the Spanish zone (SPEL).
+OMIP manages the regulated market "OMIP Derivatives Market" "Mercado de Derivados do OMIP", where the following financial instruments are listed in what concerns to SPEL Base underlying: - Future contracts on SPEL Base, reference price on the Spanish zone (SPEL).
 These contracts are cash and physically settled or cash settled only.
 OMIP makes available a wide range of maturities, since daily up to annual (day, weekend, weekly, monthly, quarterly and annual), with delivery periods that include the 24 hours on all week days: Monday to Sunday (Baseload); - ii.
 Option contracts on SPEL Base cash delivery futures, with physical delivery (delivery of the underlying: future contract) and monthly, quarterly and annual maturities.
-There has been no open interest on options between 2015 and the first quarter of 2017.
+For the period considered to the calculation of the open interest, there was no open interest on options. - 19.
+It is also possible to register bilateral transactions (OTC) in the OMIP trading platform with a registration in OMICLEAR for all contracts listed on OMIP and tradable in a continuous or auction mode, as well as the following contracts: - i.
+Forward contracts with physical delivery, with the reference price of the Spanish zone (SPEL); and - ii.
+Swap contracts with only cash delivery on SPEL. - 20.
+OMICLEAR is the central counterparty of all transactions held on Derivatives Market OMIP in relation to all OTC business registered through OMIP.